keatonkraiger/Pressure_Video_Synching/README.md

 python syncher.py
 ```

-You should then load in one of the video views by clicking the `Load RGB Video` button (OM1_V1.mp4 for example), then the pressure video with the `Load Pressure Video` (OM1_Original_Pressure.mp4 for example).
+You should then load in one of the video views by clicking the `Load RGB Video` button (OM1_V1.mp4 for example), then the pressure video with the `Load Pressure Video` (Original_Pressure.mp4 for example).

 **Important**: The synching can only be done if BOTH videos are at 50 fps.
 The pressure cleaning script subsamples the pressure to 50fps (make sure its originally 100 fps).
-If the RGB video is not at 50 fps, you'll need to resample it before syncing.
-You could use ffmpeg for this purpose:
+If the RGB video is not at 50 fps the syncher will give you an option to run ffmpeg and convert your video.
+This requires it to be installed (`conda install -c conda-forge ffmpeg`).
+If it doesn't work in the syncher you could run the command from your terminal:

 ```
 ffmpeg -i input.mp4 -r 50 output.mp4